kdlabs-org/kdn-sdk/README.md

 - **Increased Accessibility**: Make your dApps more approachable, attracting a broader user base.
 - **Security and Trust**: Built on Kadena’s secure and scalable blockchain, ensuring reliability and integrity.
 - **Comprehensive Error Handling**: Receive standardized responses with detailed error messages for seamless integration.
-- **TypeScript Support**: Enjoy type safety and improved developer experience with full TypeScript support.
+- **TypeScript Support**: Enjoy type safety and an improved developer experience with full TypeScript support.

 ### How Does It Work?